 It’s that awkward age… the one where kids are becoming more independent and responsible, but aren’t old enough to get a “real job.”
 If we think back to the ways we made money as kids, I am sure memories and ideas start streaming in.

 So what was the first way you earned money outside of chores?

-So the next time your kids are begging you to buy them something new, why not suggest that they earn their own money and buy it themselves?
+The next time your kids are begging you to buy them something new or need money during the holidays for gifts, why not suggest that they earn their own money and buy it themselves?
 Or, if what they want is expensive, you can offer to pay for half, but only if they can earn the other half.